MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-sample-and-split.md

 ---
 title: "Data Transformation: Sample and Split | Microsoft Docs"
-description: "Learn about the Azure Machine Learning Studio (classic) modules you can use to partition or sample data."
+description: "Learn about the modules you can use to partition or sample data."
-titleSuffix: ML Studio (classic) Azure ms.date: 05/06/2019 ms.service: "machine-learning"
+titleSuffix: ML Studio (classic) Azure
+description: Learn
+ms.date: 05/06/2019
+ms.service: "machine-learning"
 ms.subservice: "studio"